xbeat/Machine-Learning/README.md

 API Security Basics

 API security is crucial for protecting sensitive data and ensuring the integrity of web services.
 It involves implementing measures to authenticate users, encrypt data, and prevent unauthorized access.

+## Matrix Factorization and Tensor Methods

+Nonnegative Matrix Factorization (NMF)

+NMF is a powerful technique for decomposing a nonnegative matrix V into two nonnegative matrices W and H, such that V ≈ WH.
+This method is widely used in dimensionality reduction, feature extraction, and pattern recognition.

 ## Python Visualizations Waffle Charts Word Clouds and Regression Plots